vikramkbgs/node-sandbox/javascript.md

 - object: object represents a set of key-value pairs and is used for more complex data structures.
 - function is a callable object that can be defined using regular function syntax or using the `new function` constructor.

+3. How does javascript handle **type coercion**?
+- **Type coercion** in javascript refter to the automatic conversion of values from one data type to another.

+- there are two type of coercion, explicit and implicit coercion. explicit corecion achieved through method such as parseInt(), Number() and toString(). implicit coercion automatically occurs during operation or comparisons. for example combining a string and a number.

 4. Explain  the cocept of **hosting** in javascript.
 - Hoisting is a javascript mechansim that involves moving variables and function declarations to the top of their containing scope during the compiler phase.
 However, the assignments to these variables or the defintions of functions remain in place.
 ```javascript